gauravbadarkhe/eth-indexer/README.md

 # Update : I really want to run a proper node.

-I have few credits on digital ocean, i think its time....lets run a node (execution and concensus only) I'll Be using 8gb ram and 160GB Volumn Droplet
+I have few credits on digital ocean, i think its time....lets run a node (execution and concensus only).
-And well add more storage as and when we need it.

 # It's Working!!